 07542 926011 [email protected]

-A fine quality North German Rapier dating to the early 17th century.
+An outstanding North German Rapier dating to the early 17th century.
 The elegantly contoured cradle guard is built with an intricately pierced double shell guard base and sides formed from delicately forged bars and scrolled quillons.
 The grip is bound with twisted wire and the onion shaped pommel vertically fluted with stylish grooves.
 The blade is of exceptional quality and retains its full length with clear makers marks on both sides.
 The rapier is in excellent condition and exhibits an attractive antique sheen all over.

 The complex hilt is formed from finely worked rectangular and square section bars of varying widths with rounded edges, formed around a robust vertically fluted quillon block, shaped with downward facing triangular langets, which hold the blade tightly in place.
 Two horizontal quillons emanate from the block to form a cross guard and terminate in downward facing scrolls with swollen ends.